Feedback Guidance of Diffusion Models: Limitations and Future Work

 \section{Limitations and Future Work}

-Our FBG approach opens several new directions in the theory and practice of guidance.
+Our FBG approach opens several new directions in both theory and practice of guidance.
 The adopted additive mixture model was chosen based on its mathematical simplicity, but it is likely not a close approximation of the true systematic biases in trained models.
-More precise error models could potentially be obtained by studying the training dynamics of the models and tracking the relative error of conditional and unconditional scores, which may lead to more accurate dynamic guidance formulas.
+More precise error models could potentially be obtained by studying the training dynamics of the models and tracking the relative error of the learned conditional and unconditional scores, which may lead to more accurate dynamic guidance formulas.
 Similarly, our choice of prior is solely based on simplicity, and other options should be investigated both theoretically and empirically.
-Finally, due to computational constraints, our evaluation currently focuses on EDM2-XS models.
-Future work should explore the method’s performance characteristics on larger architectures such as EDM2-L, as well as conduct quantitative analysis of the Text-To-Image case.
+Our evaluation currently focuses on EDM2-XS models.
+Future work should investigate larger architectures such as EDM2-L or DiT \cite{DiT}, and extend quantitative T2I evaluation to broader prompt datasets, such as LAION5B \cite{LAION5B}, to better assess guidance performance across different prompt complexities.